 PA Nordic Championship

-The 2017 PA Nordic Championship races were held at Wilderness Lodge on Sunday, February 5th, 2017.
+The 2018 PA Nordic Championship races will be held at Wilderness Lodge on Sunday, February 4th, 2018.

 History - racing since 1993